 - Identification of the parties

 - A description of the property

-- The essential details, rights, and obligations of the contract
+- Essential details, rights, and obligations of the contract

-- Any contingencies or conditions that must be met before the sale can go through
+- Contingencies or conditions that must be met before the sale can go through

 - The condition of the property